czdqzz/czdqzz/CIRCUIT-BREAKER.md

 Our products always comply with GB(the national standard), and we always research the latest technology in electrical industry.

 In this markdown text file, we just introduce some circuit breakers of CZDQZZ.
-You could also read [Electrical Technology](https://www.electricaltechnology.org/2021/05/types-of-circuit-breakers.html) to know many circuit breakers details
+You could also read [Electrical Technology](https://www.electricaltechnology.org/2021/05/types-of-circuit-breakers.html) to know many circuit breakers details.

-You could return to [README.md](/README.md)
+You could return to [README.md](/README.md) from here.